 Finally, you’ll take two slices of dried beef and wrap them around the whole thing.
 I use a smear of the extra cream cheese left on the wrapper to “glue” the dried beef together where the slices overlap.

 Refrigerate the pickle wraps to firm up the cream cheese and then slice into medallions right before serving.
 I find that using an electric knife works best for slicing them up without mangling them.
 Don’t have one?
-Use a serrated knife instead, but I find having an electric knife on hand to be supremely useful at times, especially around the holidays.
+You can use a serrated knife instead.
+I do recommend picking up an electric knife, though — they come in pretty handy during the holiday season.

 Give this pickle appetizer a chance — I really think you’ll love them too!
 Just sayin’, these pickle roll-ups would make a fantastically easy New Year’s Eve appetizer…Print